 Homegrown companies are committed to growing here, and outside firms are looking to become part of the scene.
 DUMBO is bursting with digital companies.
 The Brooklyn Navy Yard is teeming with makers, artisans, and firms driven by technology.
 And Downtown Brooklyn has 57,000 college students—and a supportive business community ready to join the mix.

-Over the next two years, the Brooklyn Tech Triangle is expected to grow to support nearly 18,000 direct jobs and 43,000 indirect jobs (this can hyperlink to the page where the economic impact analysis will live).
+Over the next two years, the Brooklyn Tech Triangle is expected to grow to support nearly 18,000 direct jobs and 43,000 indirect jobs.
 The challenge of nurturing this explosion of innovation requires ensuring that the right kind of space is available for tech firms, a dynamic environment is present, and both opportunities and talent are encouraged.
 However, a lack of appropriate office space and adequate job preparation, among other factors, threatens to stifle this growth and send our companies to invest and hire elsewhere.
 Led by the Downtown Brooklyn Partnership, the DUMBO Improvement District, and the Brooklyn Navy Yard Development Corporation, the Brooklyn Tech Triangle Strategic Plan seeks to address these challenges by providing a blueprint for nurturing the growth of this sector and ensuring New York can capitalize on the job creation of the industry.

 The Brooklyn Tech Triangle has the potential to become a model for the New York City economy and the next generation of tech hubs.
 Startups are moving out of business parks and into cities where they can draw on a range of resources and inspirations.
 They are flocking to the Tech Triangle because of its great neighborhoods, amenities, and institutions, and its unique set of work spaces— from the lofts of DUMBO to the light industrial workshops of the Navy Yard to the large offices of Downtown Brooklyn.
 While the Brooklyn Tech Triangle enjoys unique strengths, there are elements of this plan that can be applied to similar neighborhoods across the City.
 To do so this effort will require special attention from government, the real estate community, tech firms, and educators.